minkiele/minkiele.github.io/src/apps/Snake/README.md

 I remembered that the snake got longer only when the eaten fruit reached its tail.
 I cannot recall how it started so I put the snake on the most probable location.

 Through some iterations I then simplified the calculations.
-The simplest way to print the game was through a table representing each pixel of the game, unfortunately this is pretty heavy (you need to re-render a 308 matrix every iteration knowing that graphically only 3 elements change at most), so the next optimization will be to get rid of the table and draw only the elements that need to be changed.
+For this iteration I devised a way in which we have to draw only the snake and apple squares.
+I think it needs some sorting before printing it

 ## Instructions